History of Tsinghua University: Early Cultural Revolution

 The "headquarters" and "414 faction", on the radical and conservative sides of the Red Guard movement respectively, both declared themselves to be the proper representatives of the proletariat.
 The two factions had disputes over three core issues: how should the "Cultural Revolution" be understood?
 How should the first ten years of the Cultural Revolution be seen?
 How should cadres be treated?

 In the winter of 1967, to prevent chaos, the Chinese government demanded that all students return to school to engage in "revolution in the classroom".
 In March 1968, following the "Yang, Yu, Bo incident", the Cultural Revolution Group launched a campaign against "rightist inclinations".
 Tensions between the two factions at Tsinghua again began to rise, leading to incessant small-scale clashes.

 Between April 23 and July 27 in 1968, the opposing Red Guard factions erupted into the "100-day clashes", the most severe clashes to occur during the Cultural Revolution in Beijing.
 Red Guards used batons, stones, landmines, grenades, improvised guns, improvised cannons, toxic arrows, semiautomatic weapons, Molotov cocktails, and improvised armored vehicles.
 They occupied and looted the grand auditorium and other important buildings.
 The clashes caused 18 deaths and more than 1100 injuries, and rendered 30 people disabled for life.
 Direct economic loses reached at least ten million.
 At the end of the skirmishes, the "414 faction" was forced to surrender by the "headquarters faction".

 On July 27, the Chinese Central Committee, seeking to stop the clashes in higher-education schools, placed the Ministry of Education under military control.
 On the same day, a 30,000-strong Mao Zedong thought propaganda team led by 61889 Regiment deputy regimental commander Zhang Rongwen entered Tsinghua.
 The "headquarters faction" Red Guards refused to surrender and publicly resisted the propaganda team, using spears, grenades, and rifles to attack its members.
 5 propaganda team members were killed and 731 injured in an incident that astonished the city of Beijing.
 The "July 27th incident" directly led to Mao Zedong finally ordering the end of public clashes.
-On 3:00 AM Beijing Time on the following day, Mao Zedong and Lin Biao held an emergency meeting with the "five important leaders" of the Red Guards, including Peng Dafu, demanding an end to armed clashes and the welcoming of the propaganda team into Tsinghua.
+On 3:00 AM Beijing Time on the following day, Mao Zedong and Lin Biao held an emergency meeting with the "five important leaders" of the Red Guards, including Kuai Dafu, demanding an end to armed clashes and the welcoming of the propaganda team into Tsinghua.